Kelly Hancock

 • have no financial interest in the coin-operated machines industry other than owning machines in their own business.

-A repair license allows the holder to repair coin-operated amusement machines for others, and transport or store amusement machines in Texas.
+A repair license allows the holder to repair coin-operated machines for others, and transport or store machines in Texas.
 Machine owners can repair their own machines without obtaining a repair license.

 Fees